redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 ```
 ### Delete local-test-infra

-To tear down the local test infrastruture from the cluster, use the following command.
+To tear down the local test infrastructure from the cluster, use the following command.
 It may take some time to completely stop the PUT, CRD, OT, and DP:

 ```shell-script
 make clean